-- Store a link to the current location.
+- C-c 1 Store a link to the current location.
 This is a global command which can be used in any buffer to create a link.
 The link will be stored for later insertion into an Org-mode buffer (see below).
 For Org-mode files, if there is a '<<target>>' at the cursor, the link points to the target.
 Otherwise it points to the current headline.
 For VM, RMAIL, WANDERLUST, MH-E, GNUS and BBDB buffers, the link will indicate the current article/entry.
 For W3 and W3M buffers, the link goes to the current URL.
-For any other files, the link will point to the file, with a search string (see Section 4.6 [Search options], page 24) pointing to the contents of the current line.
+For any other files, the link will point to the file, with a search string (see Section 4.6 [Search options], page 26) pointing to the contents of the current line.
 If there is an active region, the selected words will form the basis of the search string.
-If the automatically created link is not working correctly or accurately enough, you can write custom functions to select the search string and to do the search for particular file types see Section 4.7 [Custom searches], page 25.
+If the automatically created link is not working correctly or accurately enough, you can write custom functions to select the search string and to do the search for particular file types see Section 4.7 [Custom searches], page 27.
 The key binding C-c 1 is only a suggestion see Section 1.2 [Installation], page 2. - C-c C-1 Insert a link.
 This prompts for a link to be inserted into the buffer.
 You can just type a link, using text for an internal link, or one of the link type prefixes mentioned in the examples above.
-Through completion, all links stored during the current session can be accessed2.
+All links stored during the current session are part of the history for this prompt, so you can access them with $\langle up \rangle$ and $\langle down \rangle$, or with completion2.
 The link will be inserted into the buffer, along with a descriptive text.
-Note that you don't have to use this command to insert a link.
-Links in Org-mode are plain text, and you can type or paste them straight into the buffer.
-By using this command, the links are automatically enclosed in double brackets, and you will be asked for the optional descriptive text.
-If the link is a 'file:' link and the linked file is located in the same directory as the current file or a subdirectory of it, the path of the file will be inserted relative to the current directory.
+If some text was selected when this command is called, the selected text becomes the default description.